nasa/CompDam_DGD/readme.md

 This code is an Abaqus/Explicit VUMAT.
 Please refer to the Abaqus documentation for the general instructions on how to submit finite element analyses using user subroutines.
 Please see the [example input file statements](#example-input-file-statements) for details on how to interface with this particular VUMAT subroutine.

 Analyses with this code **must** be run in double precision.
 Some of the code has double precision statements and variables hard-coded, so if Abaqus/Explicit is run in single precision, compile-time errors will arise.
 When submitting an Abaqus/Explicit job from the command line, double precision is specified by including the command line argument `double=both`.

+Geometric nonlinearity must be used in each analysis step.
+Geometric nonlinearity being turned on is the default in Abaqus/Explicit analysis steps.
+Geometric nonlinearity can be explicitly stated in the input deck `*Step` command with the keyword option `nlgeom=YES`.

 For example, run the test model `test_C3D8R_elastic_fiberTension` in the `tests` directory with the following command:
 ```